Skip to content

 • Provide CRM connectivity and authorization details

-• Define custom fields for:
+• Define custom fields for call and SMS logging

 • Customize the "Connect to CRM" or authorization screen